Frame overo is a pinto pattern characterized by dark legs, a

 Tawny, a palomino mare of Cross Ranch breeding) 1982 palomino frame overo mare.
 Her

-first filly is pictured above.
+only daughter is pictured above.

 Owned by Karen and Fred Beck of Angola, Indiana.
 First photo courtesy of Fred and